Astound Broadband

 Astound Broadband is an American telecommunications holding company based in Princeton, New Jersey.
 It was formed on January 24, 2018, with the completion of the $2.36 billion purchase of Kirkland-based Wave Broadband by private-equity firm TPG Capital.
 TPG combined Wave with its existing combination of Princeton-based RCN Corporation and San Marcos-based Grande Communications, both of which were acquired on February 1, 2017, in a $2.25 billion deal; TPG bought RCN for $1.6 billion and Grande for $650 million.

-While TPG held the Internet providers as an unnamed collective unit, they somewhat maintained independence from each other despite sharing resources.
+Initially, WTPG treated the Internet providers as a single, unnamed group, with each provider operating independently, with shared resources.
 TPG then expanded the unit with its purchase of Houston-based enTouch Systems on September 18, 2020, for an undisclosed sum.
 Less than two months later, Stonepeak Infrastructure Partners announced on November 1 that it would purchase the unit, by then named Astound after a previous name used by Wave in San Francisco, from TPG for $3.6 billion along with $4.5 billion in debt through a leveraged buyout; TPG had explored selling Astound due to the increased demand for Internet bandwidth during the COVID-19 pandemic.
 Astound's expansion continued with its purchase of San Luis Obispo-based Digital West on January 26, 2021, also for an undisclosed sum.

+On March 12, 2026, the company announced it would be merging with Google Fiber.
+The combined company will be majority-owned by investment company Stonepeak.
+The transaction is expected to close by the end of 2026.